wgbrown/PBILearningResources/DataEngineer/PowerBI.md

 **Data security** - Restricting access to a subset of the data based on the user [Basic Row Level Security -RLS](https://docs.microsoft.com/en-us/power-bi/admin/service-admin-rls) and [walk through](https://www.sqlshack.com/introduction-to-row-level-security-in-power-bi/)
-Remember that users with RW access to the workspace (Admin, Contributor or Member) will NOT have RLS rules applid.
+Remember that users with RW access to the workspace (Admin, Contributor or Member) will NOT have RLS rules applied.
 As editors, they could remove themselves from the role so security is not applied.
 It is a best practice to distribute content via APPs and not the workspaces.
 [APPS](https://docs.microsoft.com/en-us/power-bi/consumer/end-user-apps)

 For reuse of security rules across Power BI datasets, an approach called Table driven security can be utilized.
 This is a more complex technique but makes management and reuse of rules much easier.
 [Dynamic security](https://radacad.com/dynamic-row-level-security-with-power-bi-made-simple)